-Some potential questions your doctor might ask include:
+Some questions your doctor might ask include:

-- How often do you experience these symptoms?
+- How often do you have these symptoms?

 - How long have you had these symptoms?

-- How severe are your symptoms?
+- How bad are your symptoms?

 - Do your symptoms seem to be related to your menstrual cycle?